 - 1. Full suspension is required when cable yarding (including lateral yarding) over perennial stream channels.
-Full suspension over intermittent streams will occur whenever feasible, however, bump logs within the channel will be utilized if full suspension cannot be achieved. - Require cable yarding operations to maintain a minimum of one-end suspension except at the landing and tail trees where it is not possible.
-During lateral yarding, use one-end suspension to the extent practicable. - 3.
-Limit the establishment of skyline yarding corridors that clear corridors of trees over all streams to no more than five corridors per 1,000 linear feet of stream.
-Individual corridor widths must not exceed 12 feet.
-Corridors will be spaced at least 100 feet apart (along the stream). - 4.
-In Riparian Reserves, ground-based mechanical equipment will be required to operate on a continuous slash-covered path, as much as practical, to minimize soil compaction.
+Full suspension over intermittent streams will occur whenever feasible, however, bump logs within the channel will be utilized if full suspension cannot be achieved. - 2.
+Cable yarding operations will be required to maintain a minimum of one-end suspension except at the landing and tail trees where it is not possible.
+During lateral yarding, use one-end suspension to the extent practicable.

-- 5. Unless authorized elsewhere, ground-based mechanical equipment is prohibited within the limited activity buffer on all streams except on existing system roads. - 6.
-With the exception of pre-existing road alignments, skid trails should not be designated to cross streams including perennial and intermittent channels. - 7.
-Prohibit designating skid trails through wetlands or other wet areas. - 8.
-Tethered ground-based equipment may operate on slopes up to 60% but the following shall be applied: - a) Limited to dry season (generally June 1 October 30). - b) Shall operate on slash mat. - c) Monitoring will occur after implementation for all units where tethered logging is used.
+- 3. In Riparian Reserves, ground-based mechanical equipment, with the exception of masticators, will be required to operate on a continuous slash-covered path, as much as practical, to minimize soil compaction. - 4.
+Unless authorized elsewhere, ground-based mechanical equipment is prohibited within the inner riparian zone on all streams except on existing system roads. - 5.
+With the exception of pre-existing road alignments, skid trails will not be designated to cross streams including perennial and intermittent channels. - 6.
+Prohibit designating skid trails through wetlands or other wet areas. - 7.
+Tethered ground-based equipment may operate on slopes up to 60% but the following will be applied: - a) Limited to dry season (generally June 1 October 30). - b) Shall operate on slash mat. - c) Monitoring will occur after implementation for all units where tethered logging is used.